-Matt explained that officials in Whitehall had worked with the police and various other partners over the past six months to review the UK's counter-terrorism strategy and that the new Contest strategy (3.0) was awaiting sign off.
-Members were told that the emerging themes of the review included a new Counter Terrorism Bill, a new operating model, relationships with Community Safety Partnerships (CSPs) and data.
+Matt explained that officials in Whitehall had worked with the police and various other partners to review the UK's counter-terrorism strategy and that the new Contest strategy (3.0) was awaiting sign off.
+Members were told that the emerging themes of the review included a new Counter Terrorism Bill, a new operating model to help align national and local work, relationships with Communication Service Providers and data.

-On Prevent, Matt told members that the Home Office was looking at quality assurance across the country and that a new desistance and disengagement rehabilitation programme has been introduced to work with those known to have engaged, including those in prison and coming back from Syria.
-The programme was being piloted and while Matt was unable to share details from the first pilot site, he did outline some of the early intervention work being carried out which was designed to ensure early intervention systems and delivery was embedded in the safeguarding process.
+Matt outlined the overall objectives for the Prevent element of the strategy; to safeguard and support vulnerable people from becoming terrorists or supporting terrorism.
+He told members that the Home Office was looking at quality assurance across the country and that a new desistance and disengagement rehabilitation programme is being piloted to work with those known to have engaged in terrorist activity, including those in prison and coming back from Syria, providing greater emphasis on early intervention and reintegration.

-Matt gave members an update on Operation Dovetail and was clear that a key focus of the project was to look at the balance of responsibility between the police and local authorities.
-He noted that Channel had been in operation for five years and that while the pilot, carried out in nine local authority areas, had been generally good, some improvement points had been picked up, including vulnerability assessment framework training, CMIS access, the commissioning process and managing counter terrorism risk.
-In terms of a wider roll out, members were told that the Home Office had taken a step back from a national roll out and had instead decided to test the regional model in the North West.
+Matt gave members an update on Operation Dovetail and was clear that a key focus of the project was to look at the balance of responsibility between the police and local authorities, and that relevant parties fulfil their appropriate roles.
+He noted that while the Dovetail pilots, carried out in nine areas, had been generally good, the evaluation had identified some issues, including vulnerability assessment framework training, CMIS database access, the commissioning process and managing counter terrorism risks.
+Following further feedback from the LGA identifying concerns about the proposals for national roll out, members were told that the Home Office had now decided to undertake further piloting, including testing the regional model, with an extended timeline for roll out.
+This will start in the North West with opportunities to learn further lessons before the model is introduced nationally.

-A Prevent toolkit was being developed, as well as a self-assessment tool.
+Matt also updated members that a Prevent toolkit is being developed, as well as a self-assessment tool.
 The Home Office was keen to see elected members having greater involvement in Prevent peer reviews and was looking at providing more dedicated elected member support and training.